vasarhelyi/trajognize/README.md

-**Note**: In case of ELTE-specific usage, 'queue_jobs' scripts at [hal.elte.hu/flocking](https://hal.elte.hu/flocking) are available to run everything parallely on [atlasz](https://hpc.iig.elte.hu/dokuwiki/doku.php).
+**Note**: In case of ELTE-specific usage, 'queue_jobs' scripts at [hal.elte.hu/flocking](https://hal.elte.hu/flocking) are available for those with access right to run everything parallely on [atlasz](https://hpc.iig.elte.hu/dokuwiki/doku.php).

 ## List of statistics implemented